 The small pond test

-Here's a quick check: can you name three specific online communities where your ideal customer hangs out?
-Not "people who want to get fit."
-Three actual places — a subreddit, a Facebook Group, a Discord server.
+Quick check: can you name three specific places your ideal customer hangs out online?
+Not "people who want to get fit"—three actual rooms.
+A subreddit, a Facebook group, a Discord server.
 If you can't, your niche is probably too broad.
+When you can name the communities, you can go find the people.
+That's the whole game.

 How to write your one-sentence offer